edison-devs/edison-devs/README.md

-<p>I am a Computer Engineer with experience in both web and mobile development.
-My main focus is on backend engineering, where I apply my knowledge of software architectures and project organization to build scalable and efficient solutions.

-I am highly organized and detail-oriented.
-Thanks to my background as an educator, I excel at explaining complex concepts clearly.
-I am a strong team player, bringing structure and collaboration to every project.

-My goal is to combine technical expertise with effective communication to deliver high-quality results and foster teamwork.
+<p>Computer Engineer with over 2 years of experience developing robust and scalable solutions using Laravel and Django.
+My primary focus is Backend engineering, specializing in the creation of APIs, bulk data processing, microservices, embedded systems (IoT), and multi-platform applications.
+I consistently apply clean architectures and SOLID principles, while maintaining the versatility to work on the Frontend or complement my developments with functional interfaces.

+My technical expertise includes managing client-server and embedded databases, with deployments in both local and cloud environments.
+I have mastered asynchronous task management and real-time communication through the use of jobs, observers, signals, Server-Sent Events, and WebSockets.
+As a responsible and self-taught professional, I leverage my background in consultancy and teaching to continuously learn, communicate complex concepts clearly, and lead successful technological implementations.
 </p>